The Pages You Forgot About Are Hurting You

 Find the thin pages dragging your site down.
 Paste your domain and get a full content audit in 60 seconds.

-Run a Free Thin Content Audit
+Run a Free Thin Content AuditWhat to Do With the Results

 Once you have the list, don't just start adding words to every short page.
 The fix depends on the page type and whether it has any value at all.

-• Expand pages that target real keywords.
+- •Expand pages that target real keywords.
 If a thin blog post is ranking on page two or three for a term you care about, beef it up.
 Add sections, answer related questions, include examples.
 This is the highest-ROI move because the page already has some authority.

-• Merge pages covering the same topic.
+- •Merge pages covering the same topic.
 Two thin posts about similar subjects?
 Combine them into one strong piece and redirect the old URL.
 You consolidate authority instead of splitting it.

-• Delete or noindex pages with no purpose.
+- •Delete or noindex pages with no purpose.
 Tag pages, empty category pages, and test posts with no traffic and no backlinks?
 Kill them.
 They're dead weight.
 Add a noindex tag or 301 redirect to a relevant page.

-• Leave short pages alone if they work.
+- •Leave short pages alone if they work.
 Your contact page probably doesn't need 800 words.
 If a short page serves its purpose and isn't targeting a competitive keyword, it's fine.

 Prioritize by Impact